pranabp-bit/Game-of-Blocks/Assignment 2/README.md

      The `loans` mapped to the input address is set to 0 only if the transaction is successful.
      > ```if(successful) loans[_lender]=0;```
+- ## getMaxAddress:
+    ### Visibility-*Public*
+    This is an iterative implementation to get the address to which the Owner owes the most.
+Since a mapping cannot be iterated directly in solidity, an array `key` was maintained, which stored all the addresses which called the reqLoan function.\
+    The function iterates through the mapping `loans` with the help of `key` and stores the address of the maximum lender in a local variable `maxLoan`.

+    **Benefit:** After the maximum loan has been settled, it will return the address of the next maximum lender, and not the same address. \
+    **Drawback:** Execution gas cost is high.
+- ## getMaxAddress2:
+    ### Visibility-*Public*
+    In this implementation, a variable `maxLoanAddress` has been used which updates the address of the maximum lender whenever `getLoan` function is called for an amount greater than the previous maximum.

+    **Benefit:** Execution gas cost is low. \
+    **Drawback:** The maxLoanAddress is not updated to the next maximum after the settlement of the maximum loan.

  ***
 ## A Walkthrough Example